KABoissonneault/DFU-LocationLoader/README.md

   - For editor markers, this is the record of the marker in the archive 199, with the format `199.RECORD`.
 For example, a quest marker is "199.11".
 - objectID: int
   - Unique id, within the prefab.
-- dataID: int
+- extraData: string
-  - Extra integer data for certain object types.
+  - Extra data for certain object types.
 For example, a Monster marker uses this for the enemy ID.
 - pos: Vector3
   - Relative 3d position of the object within the prefab
 - rot: Quaternion